afzaalis/web-quiztzm/README.md

 3. **Time Management**: Watch the countdown timer to ensure you answer in time.
 4. **View Results**: At the end of the quiz, see your total score and enjoy a fireworks animation if you answer all questions correctly.

+## Technologies Used
+React: For building the user interface.
+Lottie: For integrating animations.
+CSS: For styling and responsive design.